 The Company's financial instruments mainly consist of cash, receivables, current assets, accounts payable, accrued expenses and debt.
-The carrying amounts of cash, receivables, current assets, accounts payable, accrued expenses and current debt approximates fair value due to the short-term nature of these instruments.
+The carrying amounts of these instruments approximates fair value due to their short-term nature.

 Convertible Securities and Derivatives

 When the Company issues convertible debt or equity instruments that contain embedded derivative instruments that are to be bifurcated and accounted for as liabilities, the total proceeds from the convertible host instruments are first allocated to the bifurcated derivative instruments.
 The remaining proceeds, if any, are then allocated to the convertible instruments themselves, resulting in those instruments being recorded at a discount from their face value but no lower than zero.
 Any excess amount is recognized as a derivative expense.